RinLaboratory/ProyectoTitulo-Back/README.md

     #populateDB()
 ```

-To execute this file you may use the following command: `python import.py`
+To execute this file you may use the following command: `pnpm db:seed`

 ## .env.example